 The new research launched in 2020.
 The target population did not change: the users of corridor lines (both having and not having corridor capacity).
-Online interviews were conducted with the help of research tool Survio.
+Online interviews were conducted with the help of research tool Survio (In 2022 the invitees had the opportunity to choose personal interview instead.).

-There are some questions in connection with the efficiency of the new method, which is being answered by the practice, but positive development, that all RFCs have joined the new research, also messaging that the European Rail Freight Corridors form one network, and this common surface provides us a European framework.
+All RFCs have joined the new research, also messaging that the European Rail Freight Corridors form one network, and this common surface provides us a European framework.